Skip to the content.

 IPython Interface

 Another way to run, visualize, and query trials is to use Jupyter notebook with IPython kernel.
-To install Jupyter notebook and IPython kernel, you can run
+To install Jupyter and noworkflow extension, you can run

 $ pip install jupyter